-The DBMS_OUTPUT package is used to send messages to a message buffer or retrieve messages from the message buffer.
-Messages are lines of text.
+The DBMS_OUTPUT package is used to send messages to or retrieve messages from a message buffer.

-The following table lists the functions and stored procedures that are available in the DBMS_OUTPUT package.
+The following table describes the functions and stored procedures that are available in the DBMS_OUTPUT package.

 The following table lists the public variable that is available in the DBMS_OUTPUT package.